vqnish/Discord-API-Bot/README.md

 This is just a sample project, I will not be responsible for any of your actions.
 This is only meant for educational purposes.

+# Updates
-# Database usage will be added to maximize the codes usage.
+Database usage will be added soon to create the option of timed user plans.